MotoMatt5040/GhostBackup/README.md

             └── savegames
                 └── <Uplay user ID>
                     ├── 3559
-                    ├── 3559 - backup 1
-                    ├── 3559 - backup 2
-                    ├── 3559 - backup 3
-                    ├── 3559 - backup 4
-                    └── 3559 - backup 5
+                    ├── 3559-1
+                    ├── 3559-2
+                    ├── 3559-3
+                    ├── 3559-4
+                    ├── 3559-5
+                    └── 3559-latest

 ```

-## Instructions
+## Instructions for python
+version 3.11.5
 1. Download the python script
 2. Run the script by double-clicking it or via command line `python GhostBackup.py`
-3. Press B to backup your save or R to restore it
-4. Press Y to confirm
+3. Run the initial setup sequence.
+This will require you to close and reopen the script.
+4. Open the program to auto backup at your set timed interval.
+5. If restoring save, enter [r].
+If you would like to backup from latest just press [enter] otherwise enter [s] to select the restore file.
+6. Enter [p] if you would like to reset your environment variables for the program.
+Please note any bugs in the issues tab.

+## Instructions for .exe
+1. Download the exe file
+2. Run the script by double-clicking
+3. Run the initial setup sequence.
+This will require you to close and reopen the script.
+4. Open the program to auto backup at your set timed interval.
-5. If restoring save, select a save number by typing the number (1-5)
+5. If restoring save, enter [r].
+If you would like to backup from latest just press [enter] otherwise enter [s] to select the restore file.
+6. Enter [p] if you would like to reset your environment variables for the program.
+Please note any bugs in the issues tab.

 ### Disclaimer

-This script has only been tested on Windows 10 and its functionality is not guaranteed for other operating systems.
+This script has only been tested on Windows 10/11 and its functionality is not guaranteed for other operating systems.

 I am not liable for any damage or lost savegames, but please do message me if you have any issues.